 Free Transit — Missouri Western faculty, staff, and students ride the St. Joseph Transit system FREE!
 Just show your MWSU ID as you enter the bus.

 Campus Cupboard — Blum Union 214, (816) 271-4432 — The Campus Cupboard provides Missouri Western students with supplemental food when they may not be able to afford nutritional staples.
-The Cupboard is open 2-4 p.m. on Tuesdays and Wednesdays during the academic school year.
-If alternative hours are needed, please stop by the Student Affairs office in Blum Union room 228, email email@example.com or call us at (816) 271-4432 to schedule a time.
+The Cupboard is open 8 a.m.-4:30 p.m. on Monday through Friday when classes are in session.
+If alternative hours are needed, please stop by the Dean of Students office in Blum Union room 228 or call us at (816) 271-4432 to schedule a time.

 Title IX — Blum Union 228, (816) 271-4432 — The Title IX Coordinator can provide assistance for students who have faced violence against women, sexual assault, sex discrimination, sexual harassment, or sexual violence.
 The Title IX Coordinator can also assist with parenting students and pregnant students.

-Disrupted Attendance Resource Team (DART) — The Disrupted Attendance Resource Team (DART) was designed to assist students navigate campus resources if they are going to be unable to attend class.
-Reasons for assistance include bereavement, pregnancy, parenting, illness, injury, accident, natural disaster, or similar situations.
+Disrupted Attendance Resource Team (DART) — The Disrupted Attendance Resource Team (DART) was designed to assist students in navigating campus resources if they are unable to attend class.
+Reasons for assistance include bereavement, pregnancy, parenting, military service, illness, injury, accident, natural disaster, or similar situations.

 Residential Life — Roommate issues?
 Want to check out an item?
 Maintenance needed?
 Res Life is here to help.
 Each floor has a Resident Assistant, who is an undergraduate student who can help!
 Each building has an assigned Hall Director, who is a professional staff member who can also assist!

-Vice President for Student Affairs or Dean of Students — Blum Union 228, (816) 271-4433 — If you have additional areas of need or concern, Student Affairs is here to assist.
+Assistant Vice President & Dean of Students — Blum Union 228, (816) 271-4433 — If you have additional areas of need or concern, Student Affairs is here to assist.
 Please call to set an appointment to discuss your situation.